Washington, DC Highway Accident Lawyer

 • Conversations with passengers

 This doesn’t mean you should drive in silence, ignoring passengers and refusing to use the radio, but drivers must be aware and honest about road circumstances that require their full attention.
-The National Highway Traffic Safety Administration (NHTSA) recorded 3,142 deaths in 2020 caused by distracted driving.
-By 2023, that number had increased to 3,275.
+The National Highway Traffic Safety Administration (NHTSA) recorded 3,208 deaths in 2024.

 Driving Under the Influence